 Like most people, you want a safe environment for your family members.
 It's a foundational desire.
-But when someone in the family needs help to perform basic tasks like feeding themselves and bathing, you're met with a host of new challenges.
+But when someone in the family needs help to perform basic tasks such as feeding themselves and bathing, you must deal with a host of new challenges.

 Sound familiar?
 If so, you're in the right place.
-Our experts created this helpful home safety guide for the disabled.
-But before we dig in, here's some sage advice and encouragement from advocates in the field of caretaking.
+Our experts created this home safety guide for people with disabilities, their family members, and caregivers.
+Before we dig in, here's some advice from advocates in the field of caretaking.

 From the Experts

 The Safest Place to Care